 To write down an equation for the orbit, we need invariants of our subalgebra, depending on $x,t,u,u_x$.
 On the "tangent space" of the orbit at a "point" (which is a solution to (\ref{hydro})), the initial values of $\mu^k$, $k=1,...,n$ and $\mu^k_k$, $k\ne i$ are arbitrary.
 Thus, splitting with respect to these variables, we see that the invariants are the first integrals of the distribution generated by the following set of vector fields

-Note that $b_{ik}=b_{ij}$ for any $j\ne i \ne k\ne j$, this distribution is involutive by lemma \ref{order01}, and its integral manifolds are of codimension 3.
+Note that $b_{ik}=b_{ij}$ for any $j\ne i \ne k\ne j$ and that this distribution is involutive by Lemma \ref{order01}.
 A solution to (\ref{hydro}) gives a 2-dimensional surface in $(2n+2)$-dimensional space with the coordinates $x,t,u,u_x$.
 If this solution is generic then its orbit, being also the orbit of the Lie pseudogroup with the $(2n-1)$-dimensional algebra (\ref{pseudo}), is $(2n+1)$ dimensional.
 Being invariant of codimension 1 in $(2n+2)$-dimensional space, the orbit is given by a single relation between invariants.
 Thus, one can define the orbit by a single equation

 where $F$ is an invariant of (\ref{pseudo}) and this equation is compatible with (\ref{hydro}).
 (For more detail on the construction of orbits, i.e. automorphic PDEs, see \cite{O-82}).

 Now we use the compatibility.
 To this end we substitute the differentials